parautenbach/TeamCity-HipChat-Notifier/README.md

 ## Version 0.2.0

+* Feature: Allow setting different rooms for different projects.
-* Instead of entering a room ID, it can now be selected from a dropdown list of available rooms.
+* Improvement: Instead of entering a room ID, it can now be selected from a dropdown list of available rooms.
-* Added a button on the configuration page to test the API credentials.
+* Improvement: Added a button on the configuration page to test the API credentials.
-* Fixed UI bug where disabling the plugin after saving settings didn't respond.
+* Bug: Fixed UI bug where disabling the plugin after saving settings didn't respond.